sulfo/xml-sitemap-feed/readme.txt

 Tested up to: 3.0.1
 Stable tag: 3.8.3

-Creates a feed (or more when using qTranlate) that complies with the XML Sitemap protocol for indexing by Google, Yahoo, Bing, Ask and others.
+Creates one or more (when using qTranlate or xLanguage) feeds that comply with the XML Sitemap protocol for fast indexing by Google, Yahoo, Bing, Ask and others.

 == Description ==